iterait/emloop/docs/tutorial.rst

 Simple as that.

-In case the model is finalized and is desired to be used in the production, it is extremely easy to do so.
+In case the model is good enough to be used in the production, it is extremely easy to use cxflow for this purpose.
 **Note:** the dataset must implement `predict_stream` method.
-In addition, the net inputs and outputs should be modified in the configuration as, in production, we don't know the `y` so we are unable to compute `loss` correctly.
+In addition, the net inputs and outputs should be modified in the configuration file not to include `loss`, `accuracy` and `y`, since we don't know those in the producion environment.

 .. code-block:: bash

     cxflow predict log/MajorityExample_<some-suffix>

-We cover the production evironment in the following tutorials.
+We cover the predicion in the production evironment in the advanced tutorials.